lightning/bolts/02-peer-protocol.md

 Note that the reconnection logic is similarly simplified for an implementation which always waits for `yield`: both nodes cannot have a commitment in flight simultanously, so if messages are lost due to disconnection that is detectable and it simply replays its turn.
+If an implementation optimistically sends `commitment_signed`, then it assumes was either lost and does not apply, or the `yield` reply was lost and the `next_commitment_number` test will correctly indicate its turn.

 The requirement for exact replay again means that commitments at the same height will always match.

 Note that if a channel always uses `option_simplified_update` then the revocation and commitment numbers will be equal on both sides (except when an update is in progress), but this is not true if a channel previously operated without this option.
 However, the "more commitments sent than revocations received" test will still indicate which side has uncommitted changes.

-Similarly, simplified peers will never mix non-fee updates and HTLC updates, but on the first complete reestablishment after enabling `option_simplified_update` this is possible and thus is handled.
+Since upgrading to enable `option_simplified_update` will require a quiescent period, there can be no issue with retransmission from before `option_simplified_update` applied.

 ### Forwarding HTLCs